Bristows trainee recruitment

 The Legal Cheek View

-“Best firm in the UK for tech work” rave insiders, enamoured by the quality of work, which extends from IP to other sexy areas like technology, media and communications.
-The “very cool and interesting” clients include the likes of Sony, Google, The Guardian and the BBC.
+“Best firm in the UK for tech work” rave insiders, enamoured by the quality of work at Bristows.
+IP isn’t the only thing on offer, places on some flashy teams such as data, cyber & libel, and media & marketing, are also up for grabs, alongside more common practice areas like real estate, tax and corporate.
+The “very cool and interesting” clients at Bristows include the likes of Sony, Google, The Guardian and the BBC.
 Plus insiders say they are able to get stuck into “really interesting” work for these clients and “where we have smaller clients, there is opportunity to take on more responsibility”.

 “I have been lucky during my TC so far and I have been given plenty of responsibility and interesting work,” echoes another source.
-“Of course,” they continue, there is also the usual “admin” type stuff such as “bundling [and] attendance notes” which “is just unavoidable in a City commercial firm”.
+“Of course,” they continue, there is also the usual “admin” type stuff such as “bundling [and] attendance notes” which “is just unavoidable in a City commercial firm”, but most of the insiders we spoke with reckon there’s a fair balance “typical trainee tasks” and more “complex legal and technical work”.

 Continue reading